ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/01-define-gateway-instance.md

-# Define a gateway instance
+# Start Using Spring Cloud Gateway for Kubernetes

 To start, there will be no springcloudgateways (scg), pods, or stateful sets in the session.